khaloodi/khaloodi.github.io/aboutme.md

 ---
 ![me](/img/IMG_6321 (1).jpg)

 Data scientist with a background in banking and finance.
 Generally curious person and tinkerer of all things tech.
-My interests include deep learning and nearal nets, machine learning, cloud computing -anything wrapped in Python.
+My interests include deep learning and neural nets, machine learning, cloud computing -anything wrapped in Python.

 This past year I...